Reviews You Can Rely On

 Ventilation is the helmet's ability to cool you down, reduce head sweat, and protect your goggles from fogging.
 Ventilation for helmets comes in two flavors — vents and the ability to remove the earpieces.
 Vents that open and close allow for the most regulation, but having any vents at all will help pull air through the helmet.
 We skied on warm days and found that not all vents are equal.
 Some of the helmets we tested look like they'll vent well, but the vents' configuration didn't work to create airflow.
 Additionally, many helmets have removable earpads that can quickly be stashed in a jacket pocket mid-run.
 We strongly prefer this ability to customize our temperature regulation on the go.

 The Smith Vantage offers one of the most comprehensive ventilation systems for a resort-based helmet.
-It has 21 mid-size vents; 12 are fully adjustable and controlled with a crisp and well-made toggle.
+It has 21 mid-size vents; 12 are fully adjustable and controlled with crisp and well-made toggles.
 We found the amount of ventilation accentuated with movement as the strategic channeling brought in the fresh air and exhausted warm air from the top of the head.

 ski helmet - adjustable vents, like those on the smith vantage, can make your...